CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ```text
 a-list -l
 ```
-Option `-d` make a-list to interpret /-characters in object names as pseudofoleder separators.
+Option `-d` make a-list to interpret /-characters in object names as pseudofolder separators.
 ```text
 a-list -d
 ```

-## a-publish
+## a-publish<a name="a-publish"></a>

 `a-publish` copies a file to Allas in a bucket that can be publicly accessed.
 Thus, anyone with the address (URL) of the uploaded data object can read and download the data with a web browser or tools like *wget* and *curl*. _a-publish_ works similarly to a-put with some differences:
 1) a-publish can upload only files, not directories.
 2) The files are not compressed but uploaded as they are.
-3) The access control of the target bucket is set so that it is available in read-only mode.
+3) The access control of the target bucket is set so that it is available for any user in read-only mode.

 The basic syntax:
 ```text
 a-publish file_name
 ```
 By default, the file is uploaded to the bucket _username-projectNumber_-pub.
-You can define other bucket names using the option _-b_ but you should note that this command makes all data in the bucket publicly accessible, including data that has been previously uploaded to the bucket.
+You can define other bucket names using the option _-b_.
+You should note that this command makes all data in the terget bucket publicly accessible, including data that has been previously uploaded to the bucket.

-The public URL of a data object:
+The public URL of a data object will be:
 `https://a3s.fi/username-projectNumber-pub/object_name`

 An object uploaded with _a-publish_ can be removed from Allas using the command _a-delete_.